-Whatever someone says something is, it isn't.
-What this means is the brief description used to describe an event does not fully describe the event.
+1. Whatever someone says something is, it isn't.
+What this means is the brief description offered by the news to describe an event does not fully describe the event.
 Try this with two other people: choose an event you experienced together.
 Have each person describe the event in two paragraphs.
 Compare your descriptions.
 Now consider how that relates to what you 'learn' on the news.

-Lesson: Viewers should know that with all news, they learn just a fraction of any story.
+Lesson: Viewers should know that no matter which news they choose, they learn just a fraction of a story.

 2. Language operates at various levels of abstraction.
-Some language describes an event: In Westby, 6% more votes were cast today than during the previous election.
+Descriptions of one story: Some language describes an event: In Westby, 6% more votes were cast today than during the previous election.
 Some language evaluates an event: A record number of voters flooded the polls today.
 Some language infers an event: Voters showed up in droves today, demanding to be counted.